Your selected home loans

 In April 2022, the cash rate was at just 0.10%, and the average variable home loan was 3.03% p.a.
 By November 2023, the cash rate had risen to 4.35%.

-Each year we conduct a review of all home loans in our database for the Mozo Experts Choice Home Loan Awards.
+Each year we conduct a review of every home loan in our database for the Mozo Experts Choice Home Loan Awards.

-We run a number of scenarios across 11 categories to find the home loans that deliver the best value for Australian borrowers.
-Out of 475 home loans from 99 lenders we compared for this year’s awards, here’s some of the award winners:
+We run a number of scenarios across 10 categories to find the home loans that deliver the best value for Australian borrowers.

-To view the full list of winners, click the button below, or read the awards criteria in the methodology report found here.
+To view the full list of winners, click the button below, or read our awards criteria in the methodology report.

 Our expert guides will give you the knowledge you need to manage your mortgage from search to settlement.
 See all